lularobotics/nw_init/readme.txt

 How to run the demo(s)
 ===============================================================================

-There are three nodes that need to be started in order to setup the system
+There are four nodes that need to be started in order to setup the system
 1. Rviz with the /robot_description parameter
 2. The robot emulator: this node serves to substitute for the real robot in simulation.
 It keeps track of and publishes the current state, and accepts joint trajectory messages to emulate their execution.
 Sends transforms to Rviz for visualization of the movements.
+3. The robot visualizer: Subscribes to the /joint_states topic and publishes transforms to rviz.
+The /joint_states come from either the emulator or ROS control on the real robot.
-3. Motion optimization service: Creates the planning action service and the trajectory query service.
+4. Motion optimization service: Creates the planning action service and the trajectory query service.

 And finally, once those are setup, motion optimization requests can be sent to